gwforg/gwf/docs/api.rst

 When all targets have been defined on a workflow, the workflow must be turned into a :class:`~gwf.Graph`.
-Preparing the workflow consists of computing the entire dependency graph of the workflow, checking the workflow for inconsistensies and circular dependencies, and figuring out which targets should be run (see :meth:`~gwf.Graph.should_run`).
+Preparing the workflow consists of computing the entire dependency graph of the workflow, checking the workflow for inconsistencies and circular dependencies.

-A :class:`~gwf.Graph` can be given to a :class:`~gwf.backends.Backend` implementation which will then execute the workflow.
+A targets in a :class:`~gwf.Graph` can be scheduled on a :class:`~gwf.backends.Backend` using the :func:`gwf.core.schedule_many` function.

 Core
 ----

 .. automodule:: gwf
-   :members: Target, Workflow, Graph
+   :members: Target, Workflow, Graph, schedule_many

 Backends